 - The Local Authority (Ealing)

-- A clinical commissioning group in Ealing
+- Integrated Care Board in Ealing

 - The chief police officer in Ealing

 3. Equality Statement

 Some children have an increased risk of abuse, and additional barriers can exist for some children with respect to recognising or disclosing it.
 We are committed to anti-discriminatory practice and recognise children's diverse circumstances.
 We ensure that all children have the same protection, regardless of any barriers they may face.